bychen9/eQTL_colocalizer/README.md

 - The version of this code used in Bellomo et al. (https://doi.org/10.3389/fgene.2021.787545) is in the ```Atherosclerosis_Multi_Trait_GWAS/``` directory.

+- If you use the ColocQuiaL pipeline please cite: Brian Y Chen, William P Bone, Kim Lorenz, Michael Levin, Marylyn D Ritchie, Benjamin F Voight, ColocQuiaL: A QTL-GWAS colocalization pipeline, Bioinformatics, 2022;, btac512, https://doi.org/10.1093/bioinformatics/btac512

 - The most up-to-date and actively maintained version of ColocQuiaL is located here: https://github.com/bvoightlab/ColocQuiaL